-Increment Action Description 0s - 1s From 0 to 1 second I would stand at rest a distance of 1 meter away from the motion sensor.
-I would have a velocity of zero."

-C) Now try to match the graph by actually doing what you wrote out, and make any needed corrections to your action descriptions.
+From 0 to 1 second I would stand at rest a distance of 1 meter away from the motion sensor.
+I would have a velocity of zero.
+B) Now try to match the graph by actually doing what you wrote out in A).
 Take no more than ten minutes to do this.

-Part 6 - Changing Velocity

-So far, everything you have done has been either zero velocity or constant velocity.
+Part 6 - Changing Velocity So far, everything you have done has been either zero velocity or constant velocity.
 Now you are going to be doing a changing velocity.
 Close out of Graph Matching and open back up POSITION AND VELOCITY.

 A) Start close to the sensor, push COLLECT, and move away from it at a steadily increasing rate.
 HINT: Start out with very small "baby-steps" and then increase your stride.
 You should get a graph that looks similar to the one in Figure 10.
 Sketch your graph in your lab report.